decal/werdlists/README.md

 original hand-crafted contents, verification/management scripts, expanded concepts, etc.
 `SecLists` is maintained by my colleague and co-worker at [IOActive](https://ioactive.com "IOActive"), [Daniel Miessler](https://danielmiessler.com "Daniel Miessler").

-## Description of the Repository Directory Hierarchy :nut_and_bolt:
+## Repository Directory Hierarchy and Structure :nut_and_bolt:

 The [`scripts`](scripts) folder consists of [shell scripts](https://www.shellscript.sh "Shell Scripting Tutorial") used for repository maintenance.
 All scripts use bash syntax and some data files were generated with a script.
-Folder names are outlined in the `INDEX.md` file in the repository's root directory.
-All files in each folder are detailed in the local `README.md` file, but these lowercased index files describe the contents of each data file, as opposed to directory contents.
-Each folder has a **subject** name and storage **type** which are separated by a dash.
+Folder names are detailed in the "Folder Names and Description of Contents" section below.
+All files in each folder are detailed in the `README.md` file for that folder.

 ### Naming Scheme, Syntax and Meaning Associated With File Extensions :speech_balloon: